chaoss/website/prototype/metrics-head-rc.md

 Comments Close: July 24th, 2019
 Release Date: August 1st, 2019

-**Comments about focus areas and associated metrics can be made by following the working group links provided for each individual metric.
-Comments about the format and presentation for the release on the website can be [here](https://github.com/chaoss/website/issues/182).**
+**Comments about focus areas and associated metrics can be made by following the working group links provided in the release tables.
+Comments about the format and presentation for the release on the website can be made [here](https://github.com/chaoss/website/issues/182).The comment period will remain open for 30 days starting June 24th with and ending July 24th. **

 ## Release Table
 #### Common Metrics Focus Areas